 This post may include affiliate links; you can read my disclosure policy here.

-- A Variety of Leaves
+- A Variety of Fresh Leaves

 - Oven-Bake Clay or Air-Dry Clay